ballerina-platform/module-ballerinax-salesforce/README.md

 The `ballerinax/sfdc` module supports bulk data operations for CSV, JSON, and XML data types.

 ### Event Listener
-The Salesforce Streaming API let users push a stream of notification from Salesforce to client apps based push topics.
-Push topics are SObjects that contain criterias for the events that users want to listen to such as data changes for a particular SObject.
+The Salesforce Streaming API publishes change events, which represent changes to Salesforce records.
+Changes include creation of a new record, updates to an existing record, deletion of a record, and undeletion of a record.

-The `ballerinax/sfdc` module includes a Listener that would capture events on PushTopics defined in a Salesforce instance.
-PushTopic events provide a way to receive notifications for changes to Salesforce data that match an SOQL query.
+The `ballerinax/sfdc` module includes a Listener that would capture events on SObjects defined in a Salesforce instance.

 # Prerequisites
 1. Salesforce Organization